ndahn/Rocksi/README.md

 # Rocksi
 Rocksi is the R**obot** Bl**ock**s **Si**mulator.
 Acronyms are strange :)

 Rocksi is a robot simulator that runs entirely in (modern) web browsers with absolutely no installation.
-It is thus platform independent and won't care if students are working on Android tablets, iPads or Laptops.
-The robot is programmed using the popular [Blockly](https://developers.google.com/blockly/) library and a custom execution routine (which is also used by Scratch, Niryo, and a bunch of other projects).
+It is thus platform independent and won't care if students are working on Android tablets, iPads or laptops.
+The robot is programmed using the popular [Blockly](https://developers.google.com/blockly/ library, which is also used by Scratch, Niryo, and a bunch of other projects, and a custom execution routine.

-In time I plan to add more robots and blocks (suggestions?), but for now I decided to use the [Franka Emika](https://franka.de/) robot.
+A running version can be found **[rocksi.net](https://rocksi.net)**!

-A running version can be found **[here](https://robotikschulungen.de/rocksi)**!
+The source code is available on github at **[github.com/ndahn/Rocksi](https://github.com/ndahn/Rocksi)**!

 ## License
 Rocksi is distributed under the very permissive MIT license, which basically states that you can do with it whatever you want!
 Check out the LICENSE file for further details.
+However, please be aware that some of the robot models included may use different licenses.
+The relevant companies have permitted the use in Rocksi.

 ## Building